Exploring Siena & Monteriggioni

 The circular walls of the castle, totalling a length of about 570 metres and following the natural contours of the hill, were built between 1213 and 1219.
 There are 14 towers on square bases set at equidistance, and two portals or gates.
 One gate, the Porta Fiorentina opens toward Florence to the north, and the other, the Porta Romana, faces Rome to the south.
 The main street within the walls connects the two gates in a roughly straight line.

-As we drove north on the autostradale Firenze (Florence Freeway), we spotted the sign for the Museo Delle Armature in Monteriggioni - which not only looked like an interesting place to visit, it also had a place to get coffee & snacks and restrooms!
+As we drove north on the autostradale Firenze (Florence Freeway), we spotted the sign for the Museo Delle Armature in Monteriggioni - which not only looked like an interesting place to visit, it also had a place where we could get coffee & snacks and restrooms!

 The Museo delle Armature (Museum of Armor) in Italy, located within the historic Rocca di Angera fortress near Lake Maggiore, offers a fascinating glimpse into medieval warfare and chivalric culture.
 The museum houses an extensive collection of delle armature (armor) that dates back to the Middle Ages and Renaissance, showcasing the craftsmanship, materials, and designs used to protect knights and noble soldiers in battle.